tbxiao/chauff.github.io/publications.md

 Yue Zhao and Claudia Hauff. *Temporal Query Intent Disambiguation using Time-Series Data*, accepted as a short paper at [ACM SIGIR 2016](http://sigir.org/sigir2016/).

 <img src="../img/conference-paper.png" height="20px">
-Guanliang Chen, Dan Davis, Claudia Hauff, and Geert-Jan Houben.
+Guanliang Chen, Dan Davis, Jun Lin, Claudia Hauff, and Geert-Jan Houben.
 *Beyond the MOOC platform: Gaining Insights about Learners from the Social Web*, accepted as a full paper at [ACM WebScience](http://websci16.org/).